Tomas4python/chatbot/DEVELOPMENT_PAPER.md

 3. **Enhancing the GUI with customtkinter**:
     - The GUI was further developed using `customtkinter` to provide a more polished and user-friendly interface.
     - Sample interactions were added to the GUI to demonstrate the chatbot's capabilities and facilitate user testing.

+## Project Delivery: Deploying the Entire Project on GitHub

+To ensure the project is accessible and easy to use, the entire project was deployed on GitHub with careful consideration to organization and documentation.

+### Steps for Deployment

+1. **Creating a GitHub Repository**:
+    - A separate GitHub repository was created to host the project files.

+2. **File Selection and Naming**:
+    - Files were carefully selected to include only the necessary components for the application and model.
+    - Each file was thoughtfully named to reflect its purpose and content, ensuring clarity and ease of navigation.

+3. **Requirements File**:
+    - A `requirements.txt` file was created to list all dependencies required for the application.
+    - This ensures that users can easily set up their environment with the necessary packages.

+4. **README.md**:
+    - A comprehensive `README.md` file was created, providing detailed instructions on installation and launching the application.
+    - This document serves as the first point of reference for users, guiding them through the setup process.

+5. **Testing the Setup**:
+    - The download process, environment setup for the application, and notebooks were carefully tested to ensure everything works seamlessly.
+    - This step ensures that users will not encounter issues when setting up the project on their systems.

+6. **Finalizing the Development Paper**:
+    - The development paper (`development_paper.md`) was completed, documenting the entire project from inception to delivery.
+    - This paper provides an in-depth look at the project's development process, decisions made, and lessons learned.

+7. **Making the Repository Public**:
+    - The GitHub repository was made public, making the project accessible to anyone interested in it.

+By following these steps, the project is well-prepared for public use, ensuring a smooth and user-friendly experience for anyone interested in exploring the chatbot application.